Ecode2/alx-airbnb-database/database-adv-script/partition_performance.md

-testing will begin on the partitioning which is used to split tables into smallet mue maaaaaaaaaaaaaaaaaaaaa
+testing will begin on the partitioning which is used to split tables into smaller shards called partitions